acidanthera/BrcmPatchRAM/README.md

 ####More Installation Details

-BrcmPatchRAM.kext and BrcmPatchRAM2.kext can be installed either through Clover kext injection or placed in /System/Library/Extensions.
+BrcmPatchRAM.kext and BrcmPatchRAM2.kext can be installed either through Clover kext injection or placed in /System/Library/Extensions (/Library/Extensions on 10.11 and later).
 Install only one, not both, depending on system version.

 BrcmFirmwareRepo.kext does not work with Clover kext injection, unless using a device specific firmware injector.